Top Things to Do in Xian

 5. Challenge the Most Dangerous Mountain under Heaven

-As one of the Five Famous Mountains in China, Huashan Mountain is famed for its break-taking natural vista of precipitous cliffs, narrow and steep paths, and towering peaks.
+As one of the Five Famous Mountains in China, Huashan Mountain is famed for its breathtaking natural vista of precipitous cliffs, narrow and steep paths, and towering peaks.
 So, climbing the highest point of Mount Huashan must be one of the most fulfilling things to do in Xi’an.

 You are highly recommended to hike Mt.
 Huashan at night so you can climb to the peak before dawn and watch the gorgeous sunrise.
-If you are the one of an adventurous disposition, you could conquer some of the toughest trails during the daytime, including Plank Walk, the most dangerous and thrilling pass on the mountain only with a width of 0.3 meters; and Yaozi Turnover that is almost vertical, equipped with loose iron chains for you to hold.
+If you are one of an adventurous disposition, you could conquer some of the toughest trails during the daytime, including Plank Walk, the most dangerous and thrilling pass on the mountain only with a width of 0.3 meters; and Yaozi Turnover which is almost vertical, equipped with loose iron chains for you to hold.

 6. Have a Night Tour of Big Wild Goose Pagoda

-One of the most interesting things to do in Xi’an is to watch the brilliant float parade performance in Great Tang All Day Mall at the foot of Big Wild Goose Pagoda in the evening.
+One of the most interesting things to do in Xi’an is to watch the brilliant float parade performance in the Great Tang All Day Mall at the foot of Big Wild Goose Pagoda in the evening.
 Besides, at North Square, you can enjoy the largest music fountain in Asia with colorful lights and exciting music, which will reward you with a memorable experience.